hapax/hapax.github.io/assets/maximal.md

 x(\theta) = \cos(\theta), \quad y(\theta) = \sin(\theta).
 $$

-Since the stick's Pythagorean length $1$, these two functions obey, for any value of $\theta$,
+Since the stick's  $1$, these two functions obey, for any value of $\theta$,

 $$